drpicox/david-rodenas.com/_notes/memcached.md

 ---
 Reading data from a database is a slow operation
 (it has to read from hard disk which is slow).
-Memcached offsers a shared memory space service where multiple apps can store temporal results, and reuse them later
+Memcached offers a shared memory space service where multiple apps can store temporal results, and reuse them later
 (saving time).